lowepowerlab/protocols/media.md

 Dilute the 2x minimal media solution to 1x using sterilze DI water and add the 1000x to the 1x minimal media so that it is diluted to a final concentration of 1x.

+Growth curve data for this minimal media recipe can be seen below.
+Wild-type _R. pseudosolanacearum_ GMI1000 was the strain grown.

 # Specialized Media